szwacz/fs-jetpack/README.md

 `from` path to location you want to copy.
 `to` path to destination location, where the copy should be placed.
 `options` (optional) additional options for customization.
 Is an `Object` with possible fields:
 * `overwrite` (default: `false`) Whether to overwrite destination path when it already exists.
-For directories, source directory is merged with destination directory, so files in destination which are not present in the source, will remain intact.
+Can be `Boolean` or `Function`.
+For directories, source directory is merged with destination directory.
+If function was provided, every time there is a file conflict while copying the function will be invoked with [inspect](#inspectpath-options) objects of both: source and destination file and overwrites the file only if `true` has been returned from the function (see example below).
 * `matching` if defined will actually copy **only** items matching any of specified glob patterns and omit everything else ([all possible globs are described further in this readme](#matching-patterns)).

 **returns:**